• Skip to main content

 Optional Toppings

-You can enjoy it plain or add a few garnishes to make it extra special, such as:
+You can enjoy it plain or add a few garnishes to make it extra special, here are some great options:

-• coconut whipped cream (or any other type of vegan whipped cream)
+• coconut whipped cream (or any other type of vegan whipped cream (read this article to find brands that make dairy-free whipped cream: "Is Cool Whip Vegan?
+(No, But THESE Brands Are!)"))

-• vegan marshmallows (I use and love Dandies brand, but see the "Recipe FAQ section below for more brand recommendations)
+• vegan marshmallows (I use and love Dandies brand regular-sized and mini marshmallows)

 • shaved chocolate or mini vegan chocolate chips